Shopify/polaris/src/components/ResourceList/README.md

 ### Resource list with persistent item shortcut actions

-Use persistent shortcut actions in rare cases when the action cannot be made available on the item’s details page.
+Use persistent shortcut actions in rare cases when the action cannot be made available on the item’s show page.
 Persistent shortcut actions roll up into an overflow menu on small screens.

 ```jsx
 <Card>